romeoscript/cartesi_prime_number/README.md

-# Prime Number Cartesi DApp
+# Factorial and Fibonacci Cartesi DApp

-This is a simple Cartesi DApp to find prime numbers within a given range.
-It provides an HTTP server that interacts with a rollup server to process requests for computing prime numbers and responding to inspections.
+This is a simple Cartesi DApp to calculate factorials and Fibonacci sequences.
+It provides an HTTP server that interacts with a rollup server to process requests for computing these sequences and responding to inspections.

 ## Table of Contents